vitmalina/w2ui/readme.md

 * [http://web20boom.com](http://web20boom.com)

 There are several applications built on this libraries that can give you a better idea of the scope of the library.
-You can find these apps here:
+You can find demo pages for these applications here:

 * Web 2.0 CRM Portal
 * [http://web20office.com/crm/demo] (http://web20office.com/crm/demo)